 2. Enjoy fresh and quick stir fry, salads, and fruit and honey snacks at honeygrow!

 3. Want to get away from all of the cars in the city while you run this summer?
 Run along the West River Drive over the weekends when the city closes off MLK, Jr. Drive to any car traffic!

 4. Be like Rocky and run the steps of the Philadelphia Museum of Art.
 Then head in and explore one of the largest art museums in the United States!

 5. Don’t miss out on the Philadelphia Zoo, the first zoo in the United States.

-6. Join a Franklin’s Footsteps Walking Tour, and actively learn all about Benjamin Franklin and the founding of our nation.
+6. Join Franklin’s Footsteps Walking Tour and actively learn all about Benjamin Franklin and our nation's founding.

 7. Check out the Liberty Bell, one of the nation’s most iconic symbols of American independence, located in the Independence National Historical Park.

 8. Fuel your body with 100% plant-based foods at HipCityVeg!
 Get clean and healthy meals, smoothies, and desserts that are sure to satisfy your taste buds!